sshaar/clef2020-factchecking-task5/README.md

 **The official metric for task5, that will be used for the competition ranking is the Mean Average Precision (MAP)**

 ## Baselines

+To launch the baseline script use the following:

+> python3 baselines/baselines.py  <br/>

 The [baselines](/baselines) module contains a random and a simple ngram baseline for the task.